nochiel/giveBTC/doc/use-cases.md

 ---

-> A key criteria of trade offs that I see is with Bitcoin only, private keys are only required to spend, and can be kept offline.
+> A key criteria of tradeoffs that I see is with Bitcoin only, private keys are only required to spend, and can be kept offline.
 Lightning requires private keys to online (or at least some) which means more complications to manage the higher risk. (@ChristopherA)

+## What are the pain points in Bitcoin usage that a donation app/service should address?

+    - Difficulty of installation for a non-technical activist?
+        - Avoiding loss of funds by the activist.
+            - Donors should have a reasonable funnel and not give up because of user interface difficulties.
+If a donor logs off without completing their donation, the activist has lost funds.
+            - The activist should not have to keep a hot-wallet online.
+If a hot-wallet is accessed by a third party, the keys it records can be stolen.
+    - Avoiding loss of funds by donors.
+        - Donors should have high confidence that when they complete a donation it goes to the intended activist.
+    - Ease of accounting.
+        - The activist should be able to collate and record their receipts.
+Different activists will be in different jurisdictions and have varying reporting and accounting requirements.
+A donation app should allow them to satisfy these requirements.
+        - A donor should see a simple invoice that they can keep for their own records.
+At a minimum, they should see the transaction hash and the `nym the donor has chosen to use.

+## <a name='features'>What features are wanted?</a>

+- Ability to pay to an on-chain address without address reuse.
+    - E.g. <http://hexawallet.io>'s donation account functionality?
+- Ability to pay to a Lighting ⚡ invoice using e.g. LNURL-pay in addition to Lightning Invoices (BOLT-11).
+- Privacy by default.
+In particular:
+  - No address reuse.
+  - Tor-gapped so that hosting can't be targeted.
+  - Only the user, should be able to control the addresses generated by the app.
+-  Low cost of maintenance.

+---

-## [WIP] Use Cases
+## Use Cases

 ### Sebastian - the human rights activist

 Sebastian is a human rights activist in Romania.
 He has limited access to the traditional banking system and resorts to Bitcoin for receiving donations, paying contractors, and covering daily expenses.
 He also has a very busy schedule, so he enjoys how convenient `app` is.
 Sebastian didn't need to learn a lot of things to be up and running with giveBTC.

+## Alice using `app`

+- Alice is a women's rights activist who wants to receive Bitcoin ₿ donations non-custodially.
+- Alice does not have a server.
+She is not a technical person or power user.
+She does not have capacity for complicated accounting.
+- On `app`, she can create an account with her public key and a signature of her public key as input.
+    - Alternatively, she can run a simple script on a hosting provider like Linode and quickly stand up her donations age.
+- She is directed to a donation widget that she can customise.
+- She can then share a link to this widget or embed it in a blog.
+- The widget gives Alice a real-time listed of her addresses and donations to those addresses.
+- The widget allows her to export all her keys whenever she wants.

+## Charlie using giveBTC.app to donate to Alice.

+- Charlie uses a link from Alice to go to her donation page.
+- He can choose a currency and amount he'd like to donate.
+- He is presented with a unique URL (qr code) that contains both the address and the amount in sats to donate.
+- He scans the qr with his wallet (or taps the URL which opens his wallet) and makes a donation.
+- The widget tells him that his donation has been successfully received.